Chapels in Istria County

-Istria County is the most northern county in Croatia.
+Istria County is the westernmost county in Croatia.
+It borders on the north by the country of Slovenia and on the east on the Quarnero (Kvarner) Bay.
+On the northeast side it borders with Primorje-Gorski Kotar County.

-It borders on the west by the country of Slovenia and because it is a triangular peninsula it borders on two sides east and west on the Quarnero Sea.
-On the east side it borders with Dalmatia County and on the north with.
 Istria has had an interesting history because it was the center of constant conflicts with various countries, empires and kingdoms of Europe.
 Because of this there were many monuments, building, including chapels built during the long history.